JackOfSpade/jackwu_ca/README.md

 	Just edit the file texts in jackwu_ca_keys_and_settings/SSL and then rerun command above.

-	DO NOT generate new .csr, use the existing one in the file.
+	You don't need generate new .csr, use the existing one in the file.

 	vi file_name to open file in text.